FIREXDF/fe-roblox-animation/README.md

 ## Credit to littensy

-### This script is in french a english one will come out and will some new animations !
+### This script is in french, a english one will come out and will some new animations !